peterbmarks/btw-importer/readme.txt

 Designed to be fast, reliable, and compatible with WordPress 6.8+, this plugin streamlines the process and saves you hours of manual work.

+== Features ==

 * Scans and downloads embedded images
-* Replaces outdated URLs
+* Replaces outdated Blogger URLs with WordPress-friendly links
-* Sets featured images from the first post image
+* Sets featured images using the first image in each post
-* Shows live progress during import
+* Displays real-time progress during import

-Supports image formats: jpg, jpeg, png, gif, webp, bmp, svg, tiff, avif, ico.
+* Supports image formats: `jpg, jpeg, png, gif, webp, bmp, svg, tiff, avif, ico`.
+Undownloaded images and videos still embedded, but with external files.
+* Import content based on post type
+* Keep external embedded content
+* Posts or Pages date sync as date in the .atom file (e.g. your Blogspot post published on 2022/02/02, then the post in WordPress also 2022/02/02)
+* Categories added or use existing category based on .atom file
+* Only Blogspot/Google images downloaded, others external (saving your hosting storage, especially if you use external CDN)
+* Only download original size images (avoid duplicated)
+* Automatically add 301 redirect from Blogspot permalink to new WordPress URL to keep your SEO (only for post with `/YYYY/MM/slug.html` format)
+* Redirect log page to check list of redirection has been made, also option to clear redirection logs

+== Note ==
+Make sure to check your content after you import contents.
+Also, this plugin doesn't overwrite current post or pages, so if you've imported posts or pages and want to import again, kindly delete the previous imported posts, pages, and images.

+== Usage ==

-To get your `.atom` file:
+1. Download your `.atom` file:
-Blogger → Settings → Back Up → Download → Redirects to Google Takeout
+   Blogger → Settings → Back Up → Download → redirects to Google Takeout
+2. Open the BtW Importer menu in WordPress
+3. Upload the `.atom` file from your local storage
+4. Click Start Import
+5. Monitor the live progress
+6. Done!
+Your Blogger content is now in WordPress

 == Requirements ==
-* PHP 7.2 or later
+* PHP 7.4 or later
 * cURL PHP Extension
 * `allow_url_fopen` enabled
 * Writable `wp-content/uploads` folder (default setting already meets this)